doganparlak/DigitalToolsForFinance/README.md

 Group repository for the quantitative finance course from the University of Zurich, taught by Igor Pozdeev (Fall Semester 2022).
 Official lecture notes are hosted on the digital-tools-for-finance repository.

+- Structure of the main branch

+1. Database - Database with relevant methods.

+2. IT-Project Paper - Written paper with latex code.

+3. Beamer Presentation - Presentation with latex code.

+4. Notebook -  Datasets (inflation data and commodity data) that are utilized in database, plots, Jupyter Notebook.

 December 19, 2022

 - Group Members: